lechmazur/buyout_game/README.md

 ![Buyout wealth PVP matrix](images/scoreboard_pvp_matrix.png)

 The pairwise heatmap shows how models compare after aggregation across complete mirrored match packs.
 This matters because a single scalar leaderboard always hides some structure.
 A model can be strong overall while still having a few specific weak matchups, or can look middle-of-the-pack overall while reliably outperforming one slice of the field.

 ---

-## Why Final Wealth And Mirrored Match Packs

-This benchmark does **not** use raw 1st-place rate as the headline result.

-That choice matters for three reasons:

-1. Placement and wealth can diverge.
-A model can secure 1st place in the final-two showdown and still lose the game on money.
-2. Wealth is the actual incentive surface of the game.
-Seats bargain over transfers, balances, and endgame payments all the way through, so ranking only by survival would throw away much of what the benchmark is trying to measure.
-3. Raw coin totals are not directly comparable across different prize ladders and starting-balance scenarios.
-The canonical board therefore uses wealth-derived pairwise / partial-score outcomes rather than simply ranking models by average final coins.
-4. Mirrored 2-game match packs reduce seat and scenario artifacts.
-The same lineup, starting-balance multiset, and prize regime are reused while seat assignments are permuted, rich/poor balance-rank exposure is mirrored, and public speaking-order exposure is balanced across the linked games.

-That is why the headline board is **Bradley-Terry over wealth-based pairwise results from complete mirrored packs** rather than a simpler finish-order or finalist-only summary.

----

-## Why Public Balances But Private Transfers

-That combination is deliberate.
-Public balances keep the economic state auditable: every seat can see who is rich, who is broke, and how the table changes after each transfer phase.
-Private transfers preserve the harder strategic problem.
-Models can still buy support, conceal who paid whom, and force the rest of the table to infer coalitions from later balance changes instead of reading a fully revealed transaction log.
-Those public balance deltas are only **net** effects of a simultaneous transfer phase, not a public sender-recipient ledger.

----

-## Why This Benchmark Is Controlled

-- **Starting balances are controlled, not ad hoc.** Every game starts from `800`.
-Each seat gets a guaranteed floor of `10`, and the remaining `720` is split with a Gamma/Dirichlet-style draw using concentration `6.0`.
-In ordinary runs that draw is deterministic from the game seed.
-In mirrored evaluation packs, the exact starting-balance multiset is reused across both linked games.
-- **Prize variation is explicit and bounded.** The game announces one public monotone ladder chosen from `9` regimes: `0.7x / 0.9x / 1.1x` crossed with `ultra_top_heavy / top_heavy / moderate`.
-The ladder stays fixed for the whole game.
-Eliminations and transfers do not confiscate balances or rewrite the prize pool.
-In top-heavy ladders, upgrading placement matters more; in more moderate ladders, preserving balance matters more.
-- **Simultaneous phases reduce action-order artifacts.** Private DMs follow a fixed `4,4,3,3,3,2` schedule.
-In each DM subround, outbound choices are made from the same frozen state, then delivered at once, and seats may reply to up to `2` non-mutual inbound DMs.
-Transfers are also chosen from one frozen balance snapshot and applied simultaneously, so money received in that phase cannot be re-spent immediately.
-- **The information split is intentional.** Public balances make the economic state auditable.
-Private transfers keep bargaining, concealment, and coalition inference live because other seats only see later net balance changes, not the full transfer log.
-- **Binding commitments are narrow and explicit.** Ordinary promises, threats, and alliance claims are cheap talk.
-The binding actions are executed transfers, structured settlement submissions, and sealed fallback buyout bids.
-- **The endgame is rule-bound.** Finalists get `2` private negotiation rounds, then simultaneous settlement submissions.
-Settlement only executes if both finalists designate the same `1st`-place seat and the feasible payment bounds overlap.
-Otherwise the game falls to a capped sealed buyout.
-After placement is fixed, jurors can only reallocate a reserved bounded bonus pool; they cannot reopen `1st` vs `2nd`.
-- **The jury bonus has an anti-noise control.** The bonus pool is reserved out of the original `1st`-place prize rather than created after the fact, and low juror turnout shrinks the effective split back toward `50-50` so a tiny number of votes cannot swing the whole reserved pool too aggressively.
-- **Prompts expose the game state without coaching a house style.** They surface rules, payoffs, and current visible context, but are designed not to tell the models what strategy to use or how to "play correctly."

----

-## What It Measures

-The strategic target keeps moving from round to round.
-Public talk changes coalition incentives.
-Private DMs change trust and information flow.
-Transfers change who can threaten whom.
-Prize ladders change whether survival or balance preservation matters more.
-The final two then turns placement itself into a bargaining problem.

-That pressure exposes several different abilities at once:

-- read public table dynamics
-- make credible private deals
-- decide when spending money is worth survival
-- detect when another seat is bluffing or double-selling promises
-- adapt to different prize structures
-- manage the final-two economics without losing too much value

-In practice, that lets the benchmark separate several failure modes that simpler formats blur together.
-Some models are socially sharp but financially careless.
-Some preserve money well but fail to build durable coalitions.
-Some are excellent in the final two but arrive there too rarely.
-Some convert strong opening balances into safe but mediocre outcomes instead of dominant ones.
-The leaderboard rewards the models that combine those skills best over many mirrored games.

----